adult male Olive Ridley turtle (RB.LO.125), admitted 24 January 2018, COMO Maalifishi, Thaa Atoll, Maldives

-Chomper is an adult male (unusual) Olive Ridley turtle, missing both of his right flippers from an old injury (already healed), and covered with some barnacles and algae on his carapace … but he has scrubbed up nicely !
+Unusually, Chomper is an adult male (long tail, below) Olive Ridley turtle, who missing both of his right flippers from an old injury (already healed), and arrived covered with barnacles and algae on his carapace … but he has scrubbed up nicely !

 Chomper has a good appetite for every kind of food we give him, although he is still floating at the surface of his recovery pool.
 The wounds on his carapace are healing nicely.
 We take Chomper for rehabilitation swims in the lagoon every week, and he is trying hard to dive down to the sea bed.

 Chomper has a good appetite for any kind of food we give him, and his carapace wounds are healing nicely.
-Chomper is taken out for weekly ocean dives; he tries very hard to dive down but he is still very buoyant.
+Chomper is taken out for weekly ocean swims; he tries very hard to dive down but he is still very buoyant.